LorenzVe/SurveyManager/README.md

 # SurveyManager
-Final project of a subject WWW &amp; Multimedia in the University of Salzburg
+Final project of the subject WWW &amp; Multimedia I attended in the University of Salzburg